 Pulling Ahead with the 23 Degree Tread

-The backbone of Firestone’s tractor tire design is its 23° tread, which the company developed in 1950 after extensive testing.
+In this article, we’re going to stick to covering Firestone’s tractor tires.
+It’s impossible to talk about Firestone without covering its 23° tread, which the company developed in 1950 after extensive testing.
 This tread angle design excels at traction in moderate to dry soil conditions.
 Add steep hillsides or extreme mud, and the 45° tread design (found on Michelin tires among others) will perform better.
 The 23° tread cleans out poorly in muddy conditions and the tread angle can lead to side slippage on hillsides.
 Plus, 23° tread tires have a poor reputation for road travel due to quick, uneven wear from traveling long distances from field to field.
-Firestone’s new Maxi Traction radial (featured in the comparison below) is designed to address some of these shortcomings.
+(Road wear may have improved a bit with some updates to rubber compounds over the years.)
+This is one reason that Firestone launched the Maxi Traction line.

 You may also like: 23° vs. 45° Lug Angle: A Guide for Choosing the Right Tread Design